kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 A limit range is enforced in a particular namespace when there is a `LimitRange` object in that namespace.

-Limit Range work like this:
+Overview of Limit Range:

 - The administrator creates one `LimitRange` in one namespace.
 - Users create resources like Pods, Containers and PersistentVolumeClaim in the namespace.
 - The `LimitRanger` admission controller force defaults requests/limits if any for Pods/Container that make no compute resource requirements, tracks usage to ensure it does not exceed  resource minimum , maximum and ratio defined in any  `LimitRange` present in the namespace.
-- If creating or updating a resource violates a limit  constraint, the request will fail with HTTP status code `403 FORBIDDEN` with a message explaining the constraint that would have been violated.
+- If creating or updating a resource (Pod, Container, PersistentVolumeClaim) violates a limit range  constraint, the request to the API server will fail with HTTP status code `403 FORBIDDEN` and a message explaining the constraint that would have been violated.
 - If limit range is activated in a namespace for compute resources like `cpu` and `memory`, users must specify requests or limits for those values; otherwise, the system may reject pod creation.